MY ACCOUNT Ā Ā Ā Ā Ā Ā Ā |Ā Ā Ā Ā Ā Ā Ā Cart

 Molecular Weight: 2687.3 g/mol

-Micropeptides are produced by a short open reading frame (sORF) and are not modified after production.
-Many sORFs have been identified in humans, measuring 100-150 amino acids in length.[2]
-Their functions range from improving mRNA processing to assisting in repairing DNA damage and creating complex macro-proteins by interacting with other proteins.
+Micropeptides, like Humanin, are produced by a short open reading frame (sORF) and are not modified after production.
+Many sORFs have been identified, measuring 100-150 amino acids in length.[2]
+Researchers speculate that their functions may range from improving mRNA processing, to assisting in repairing DNA damage, and creating complex macro-proteins.
 Humanin, one of the smallest micropeptides known to date, is only 24 amino acids long.
-It appears to interact with the Bcl2-related X protein (Bax) to regulate apoptosis and, if necessary, block Bax function and protect cells that would otherwise be destroyed.
+It appears to interact with the Bcl2-related X protein (Bax) to regulate apoptosis and, if necessary, block Bax function and protect cells that may otherwise be destroyed.

 Humanin and Neuroprotection